TrainerHol/MakeWheel/README.md

 ## Features

-- **Shape Types**: Choose from three different shape types: Wheel, Spiral, and Conical Spiral.
+- **Shape Types**: Choose from four different shape types: Wheel, Spiral, Conical Spiral, and Spherical Spiral.
 - **Customizable Parameters**: Adjust various parameters such as points, repetitions, segments, plane angles, and more to create unique designs.
 - **File Upload and Processing**: Upload a JSON design file, process it according to the selected shape type, and download the processed JSON file.
 - **Interactive UI**: An intuitive user interface to input parameters and visualize the generated shapes in real-time.